hufyhang/ribs.js/docs/docs.md

 * `destory`: JSON to set the access point for destorying the Ribs.Model from server.
     -  `url`: URL
     -  `method`: Invoking method (*i.e. 'get', 'post', 'put', 'delete', etc.*).
-* `initialize`: the function that will be executed when a new instance is create by using Ribs.new against this Ribs instance.
+* `initialize`: the function that will be executed when a new instance is create by using Ribs.make against this Ribs instance.
 * `defaults`: the default dataset of the instance.
 * `onchange`: the functions that will be autoamatically executed when the specified 'defailts' element is changed.